Goa Tour Package

 Goa also has a suitable climate for spices and there are quite a few spice gardens like Sahakari Spice Farm around Ponda.
 You can have a tour of the spice gardens and also enjoy wonderful spicy lunch at plantations.
 You indulge in shopping some spices and also take part in elephant bathing, quite popular among the tourists.

-Have dinner at one of the restaurants or at your hotel.
-Overnight at your hotel based in Palolem.
+Have dinner at one of the restaurants or at your hotel and have a nice sleep.

 Have dinner once you return to the hotel and retire to your room for a comfortable sleep.